 This confidential information is kept on file for IRS purposes.
 It is also used to analyze overall giving patterns in order to make more accurate budget projections, as well as to understand donors’ interests in our mission and to update them on the organization’s plans and activities.
 This information is shared with staff, board members, volunteers and consultants only on a confidential and need-to-know basis.

 Catholic Charities does not rent, sell, give away, or trade its donor lists or any information contained on those lists.
-Donor information is used by the agency for charitable purposes only as described above and will not be used by any entity outside of the agency.
+Donor information is used by the agency for charitable purposes only as described above and will not be used by any entity outside of the agency, except on agency business.
 To review personal information collected and/or request changes, the Development office should be contacted by phone at 612-204-8500.

 Authorized Release of Information